 WHY do we do this?

 According to the Washington D.C.
 Economic Partnership Profile, the Ward 8 region of Washington, D.C. has the most school-aged children, low-income families, and teen-aged mothers in the Nation’s Capital.
 We also have the least grocery stores, business franchises, and job opportunities city-wide.
 An influx of charter schools and employment training programs have taken over the neighborhood.
 However, there has been no measurable or sustaining change.
-Students are dropping out of school before they reach the ninth grade.
-Their families are suffering from debilitating impacts of adverse childhood experiences.
-These traumas include severe mental health challenges, school push-out practices, long-term unemployment, displacement, and increased susceptibility to criminal activities.
+Students are being pushed out of school before they reach the ninth grade.
+Their families are suffering from debilitating impacts of inter-generational adverse childhood experiences.
+These traumas include (but are not limited to): severe mental health challenges, school push-out practices, long-term unemployment, displacement, and increased susceptibility to criminal activities.
+These conditions have only been exacerbated since the COVID-19 pandemic began.

-The Future Foundation (T.F.F.) exists to empower these youth to address the trauma themselves, their families and communities experience.
-Our political education curriculum trains them to navigate and dismantle the oppressive systems that have been structured for economic and educational disparities to exist and thrive.
+The Future Foundation (T.F.F.) exists to empower these youth to proactively address the trauma themselves, their families, and communities experience.
+Our trauma-informed curriculum trains them to navigate and dismantle the oppressive systems that have been structured for economic and educational disparities to exist and thrive.
 Our programs provide youth and their families access to the language that describes the struggles they are facing.
 As well as family wellness practices to begin individual and collective healing.
-Ultimately, the organizing skills they learn give them agency over how they advocate and address social justice (or lack thereof) on the front-lines for themselves and their communities.
+Ultimately, the organizing skills they learn give them agency over how they advocate and address social justice (or lack thereof) on the front lines for themselves and their communities.

 HOW do we do this?